Introduction

 Pot Building

 One reason for three-betting is to blow up the pot size if you have a strong hand.
-By making a big re-raise, the three-better wants opponents to call or re-raise more often so as to increase money at stake.
-This gives them an opportunity to maximize their potential winnings whenever they believe they are ahead of all other players.
+By making a big re-raise, the three-better wants opponents to call or re-raise more often to increase the money at stake.
+This allows them to maximize their potential winnings whenever they believe they are ahead of all other players.

 Define Hand Strength